 Irish Republican Socialist collection

-You can find out more about Joe from this website set up in his memoryhttp://bigjoemccann.com/
+You can find out more information about Joe by visiting this website established in his memory http://bigjoemccann.com/

 We have noticed a few poor copies of this badge online but not of the same standard and quality of our one - guaranteed!